Rehabilitation support

 • Registering your sight impairment and understanding the benefits of registration

 We undertake an assessment of your presenting need and functional vision and can provide you with detailed information about your eye condition.
 Lighting within your home is important which our team will assess as well as your environment, so we can provide home adaptation recommendations.
-Because we appreciate the social and emotional impact of sight and dual sensory loss, we will take time to listen to you and to help you access any further support you need.
-This could include referring you to Social Care for Personal Budget information and assessment.

 Our hearing rehabilitation is delivered by qualified and experienced staff all of whom have personal experience of significant hearing loss.
 We can support you in a variety of ways including: